molily/molily.de/_posts/2020-11-21-testing-angular.md

 </ng-template>
 ```

 `controls: …` in the microsyntax translates to an Input named `appPaginateControls`.
-This concludes the outer structure:
+This concludes the Directive‘s outer structure:

 ```typescript
 @Directive({